 The information you get in a bootcamp will significantly shorten your research time.
 Lots of the content is condensed, but it will help you identify your areas of improvement: on what topics you need to or want to go deeper into.
 You will get pointers to good sources of information.

 What shouldn’t you expect from a bootcamp?

-Three to five days is enough time to get your feet wet, but you will come out being the next Jacques Cousteau.
+Three days is enough time to get your feet wet, but you will come out being the next Jacques Cousteau.
 You will not become a hardware/IoT hacker overnight.
 Use the knowledge gained to start pentesting IoT devices and sharpen your skills.

 SevenShifts IoT Security Trainings

 SevenShift has developed a series of IoT security trainings and workshops to fit any profile, from managers to pentesters.

 - IoT Security for Managers: everything what a Manager should know to make an IoT project secure.

 - IoT Security Bootcamp: 3 days Hands-on.
 Learning-by-Hacking.
 A hacker course for non-hackers.
 Teaches you how to discover security vulnerabilities in real life devices.